tradeparadigm/sdks/sdk_commons/README.md

 parameters, but if you strictly need to do that you can introduce additional parameters by assigning them a default value.

-You can refer to the [template venue] (template/template/config.py) implementation as a generic example of integration
+You can refer to the [template venue](../template/template/config.py) implementation as a generic example of integration.

 ### Define your underlying code